 Cynthia Peters works at World Education where she is the editor of The Change Agent, a social issues magazine for adult learners that teaches basic skills in the context of topics that are relevant to adults.
 She provides professional development (via in-person workshops, webinar, and online courses) on a wide range of topics, and she has presented every year at national and state conferences for the past 10 years.
 Cynthia currently teaches ESOL in a workplace-based program and has many years of experience teaching ABE, ESOL, GED, and Bridge to College in a variety of programs.

 Lenore Balliro is the Director of Programs at First Literacy.
 She has worked with adult basic education programs for more than 25 years as an instructor, staff developer, editor, and curriculum developer.

 A commitment to attend both sessions is expected of each participant.

-IMPORTANT: If you have used an email link to reach this form, PLEASE confirm that any pre-filled information is for your own contact information.
-If this is not you, please do not change the information until you use the "Please click here if that's not you." link at the top of this form to clear the form.
-You'll then be able to complete the form with your own personal information.
+IMPORTANT: If you have used an email link to reach this form, please confirm that any pre-filled information is for your own contact information.
+If this is not you, please do not change the information until you use the "link at the top of this form to clear the form.